What You Will Learn

 - Generate threat intelligence to detect, respond to, and defeat focused and targeted threats

-- Learn the different sources to collect adversary data and how to exploit and pivot off of it
+- Learn the different sources to collect adversary data and how to exploit and pivot off of those data

 - Validate information received externally to minimize the costs of bad intelligence

-- Create Indicators of Compromise (IOCs) in formats such as YARA, OpenIOC, and STIX
+- Create Indicators of Compromise (IOCs) in formats such as YARA and STIX/TAXII

 - Establish structured analytical techniques to be successful in any security role

 It is common for security practitioners to call themselves analysts.
 But how many of us have taken structured analysis training instead of simply attending technical training?
 Both are important, but very rarely do analysts focus on training on analytical ways of thinking.
-This course exposes analysts to new mindsets, methodologies, and techniques that will complement their existing knowledge as well as establish new best practices for their security teams.
+This course exposes analysts to new mindsets, methodologies, and techniques to complement their existing knowledge and help them establish new best practices for their security teams.
 Proper analysis skills are key to the complex world that defenders are exposed to on a daily basis.

 The analysis of an adversary's intent, opportunity, and capability to do harm is known as cyber threat intelligence.
 Intelligence is not a data feed, nor is it something that comes from a tool.
-Intelligence is actionable information that answers a key knowledge gap, pain point, or requirement of an organization.
+Intelligence is actionable information that addresses an organization's key knowledge gaps, pain points, or requirements.
 This collection, classification, and exploitation of knowledge about adversaries gives defenders an upper hand against adversaries and forces defenders to learn and evolve with each subsequent intrusion they face.